-Today, Scott and Patrick are discussing Justice League 19, originally released April 17, 2013.
+Today, Mikyzptlk and Drew are discussing Forever Evil 2, originally released October 2nd, 2013.

 Scott: Much like nations at political odds, the relationships between superheroes can be delicate.
 Nowhere is this more apparent than in Justice League 19, which finds our heroes causing a ruckus in the Middle East while also tending to some interpersonal matters.
 Writer Geoff Johns packs a surprising amount of story into this issue, which continues prior plotlines involving new Justice League inductees and the relationship between Superman and Wonder Woman while introducing an intriguing new mystery.
 It skirts close to melodrama at one point, but the result is a satisfying mix of new questions and answers, a creatively packaged, fast-paced thriller.
 Continue reading →